DeepsDali/Deepa-Portfolio/learnings/markup.md

 ## 8. Use CSS Flexbox to style children in a single-direction layout (ie a row or a column)

-We usef Flexbox in our Teams section
+Flexbox used in Teams section

 <img src="../images/flex.png" alt="Display grid layout" style="max-width: 250px;">

 ## 9. Use CSS Grid to style children in two-direction layout

-We used grid layout in our programmes section
+Grid layout used in Programmes section

 <img src="../images/grid.png" alt="Display grid layout" style="max-width: 325px;">